INSIDE: Everything you need to know about the best Mozzie repellent on the market.

 Buy it in most Guardian pharmacies across Bali.
 Store locator.

-Minyak Sereh lotion
+No.3: Minyak Sereh lotion

 Locals swear by Minyak Sereh, 100% citronella (sereh/lemongrass) oil.